Juuuuuh1/lexicon-clash/README.md

 ## Cursor Integration

-This template comes with a pre-configured cursor environment.
-To get started, [download cursor](https://www.cursor.com/downloads) and enable the `devvit-mcp` when prompted.
+This project comes with a pre-configured Cursor environment.
+To get started, [download Cursor](https://www.cursor.com/) and open the project directory.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.
-A dedicated [CONTRIBUTING.md](CONTRIBUTING.md) with more detailed guidelines will be added in the future.

 ## Code of Conduct